notnullgames/sti-renderorder/README.md

 I am still working on this

 # sti-renderorder
-Allow grouped layers to swap render order in [STI](https://github.com/karai17/Simple-Tiled-Implementation) a loader for maps made in [tiled](https://www.mapeditor.org/) for love2d.
+Allow grouped layers to swap render-order in [STI](https://github.com/karai17/Simple-Tiled-Implementation) a loader for maps made in [tiled](https://www.mapeditor.org/) for love2d.

-This will allow you to have things in your amp that can be "behind" or "in front of" your character.
+This will allow you to have things in your map that can be "behind" or "in front of" your character, as they move around.

 ## usage